zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

    :Type: :zeek:type:`function` (code: :zeek:type:`int`) : :zeek:type:`any`

-   Shuts down the Bro process immediately.
+   Shuts down the Zeek process immediately.

    :code: The exit code to return with.